relston/relston.github.io/_posts/2024-09-19-agents-are-a-waste-of-time.md

   - [Official Website](https://slapform.com)

 ```
 You see what just happened there?
 In one thread, _just two short prompts_, we got Mark to get a dataset from one link and then iterate on that set.
 We parsed though a set of links to extract more specific information to get a report of content.
-I only wrote two sentences and I'm way past Mathew and his full day of debugging his agentic framework.
+I only wrote two sentences and I'm way past Matthew and his full day of debugging his agentic framework.

 Lets look at another example using Mark.